amikos-tech/func-ai/docs/python-functions/python-function-calling.md

 - Finally we call the `call_openai` function again with the updated list of messages.
 This time OpenAI will respond with a message that contains the result of the function call.

-!!! note Non-Production Example
+!!! note "Non-Production Example"

   The above is a naive example of how you can use the `func-ai` library to convert your python functions and use them with OpenAI. `func-ai` offer much more advanced mechanisms to help you build a production ready code.
 Please check other articles in the documentation to learn more or get in touch [with us](mailto:info@amikos.tech) if you need help.

 ## Working with `functools.partial`